5T33Z0/Lenovo-T530-Hackintosh-OpenCore/macOS_Install/OpenCore/OC_macOS12.md

 - [**OpenCore Legacy Patcher (OCLP)**](https://github.com/dortania/OpenCore-Legacy-Patcher/releases) &rarr; Click on Assets and download "OpenCore-Patcher-GUI-App".
 We'll use it in Post-Install only to re-install the missing drivers for the Intel HD4000 on-board graphics.
 - USB Installer for clean install (optional)
 - My EFI Folder
-- **SMBIOS**: `MacBookPro10,1` (for Core i7 CPUs) or `MacBookPro10,2` (for i5)
+- **SMBIOS**:
+	- When coming from macOS Catalina or older: use `MacBookPro11,4` for installation (&rarr; see "Note about SMBIOS")
+	- When upgrading from Big Sur 11.3 or newer: stay on `MacBookPro10,1` (i7) or `MacBookPro10,2` (i5)

 ### Note about SMBIOS
-The board-id skip used in my configuration that allows using the `MacBookPro10,x` SMBIOS with macOS 11.3 or newer requires virtualization technology which got introduced with macOS 11.3.
+The board-id skip used in my configuration that allows using the `MacBookPro10,x` SMBIOS with Big Sur and newer requires virtualization technology which got introduced with macOS 11.3.
 Therefore, you can't simply upgrade from macOS Catalina or older with the `MacBookPro10,X` SMBIOS since the board-id skip doesn't work due to the missing virtualization technology.
 It only works on a systems running Darwin Kernel 20.4 or newer.
 In other words: upgrading macOS only works when coming from Big Sur 11.3+ in this case.

-So when upgrading from macOS Catalina or older, you need to temporarily switch the SMBIOS to `MacBookPro11,4` in order to be able to install macOS Big Sur or newer.
+So when upgrading from macOS Catalina or older, you need to temporarily switch the SMBIOS to `MacBookPro11,4` in order to be able to install macOS Monterey.
+You can revert it back to `MacBooPro10,1` (i7) or `MacBookPro10,2` (i5) once the installation has finished.

 ## II. macOS Monterey Install Instructions